S. R. Ramaswamy: Journalism

-S. R. Ramaswamy began his career in journalism as an assistant editor at the William Quan Judge (W. Q. Judge) Press at Bangalore in the late 1950s.
-Following a brief interlude, he joined the Kannada weekly "Sudha" as the Chief Sub – Editor in 1972, a position he held until 1979.
-In 1980 he was made Honorary Editor – in – Chief at "Rashrothana Sahitya" and Kannada monthly "Utthana" at Bangalore, a position he continues to grace till date.
-S. R. Ramaswamy has been actively involved in delivering lectures at seminars and conferences across the country concerning a wide range of social, cultural and literary topics.
+Ramaswamy began his career in journalism as an assistant editor at the William Quan Judge (W. Q. Judge) Press at Bangalore in the late 1950s.
+Following a brief interlude, he joined the Kannada weekly Sudha as the chief sub-editor in 1972, a position he held until 1979.
+In 1980, he was made Honorary editor-in-chief at Rashrothana Sahitya and Kannada monthly Utthana in Bangalore.
+Ramaswamy also actively delivered lectures at seminars and conferences across the country concerning a wide range of social, cultural and literary topics.

-S. R. Ramaswamy continues to contribute actively to Kannada dailies such as "Prajavani" and "Kannada Prabha" among others.
-S. R. Ramaswamy is well versed in Sanskrit, Hindi, German, French, Kannada and Telugu – and has authored 55 books both in Kannada and English and about thousand articles, excluding numerous translations from various languages to Kannada.
-An excerpt from one of his earliest pieces – a review of noted French poet, essayist and philosopher – Ambroise Paul Toussaint Jules Valéry's "The Quintessentialised Intellectual" published in the 1972 PEN International Edition surmises his keen insight and in-depth knowledge of world literature:
+He continued to contribute actively to Kannada dailies such as Prajavani and Kannada Prabha among others.
+He was well versed in Sanskrit, Hindi, German, French, Kannada and Telugu – and had authored 55 books both in Kannada and English and about a thousand articles, excluding numerous translations from various languages to Kannada.
+An excerpt from one of his earliest pieces – a review of noted French poet, essayist and philosopher – Ambroise Paul Toussaint Jules Valéry's "The Quintessentialised Intellectual" published in the 1972 PEN International Edition summarises his keen insight and in-depth knowledge of world literature: